Retiring in Canada 101: A Guide For Those Who Want to Retire to Canada from the U.S.

 Q: How much money do you need to retire in Canada?

-The average monthly cost of living in Canada for one person is around $1,070 per month, not including rent.
+A: The cost of living in Canada for one person is around $1,070 per month, not including rent.
 Don’t think that’s all retiring in Canada will cost you, though.
-Canadians spend up to half of their income on housing and utilities.
-You’ll want to budget for immigration costs, as well.
+Canadians spend up to half of their income on housing and utilities, so you’ll want to prepare financially before making the move.
+You’ll want to budget for immigration fees, as well.
+This Canadian retirement calculator can help you determine a better estimate.

-If we’re only looking at the facts, retiring in Canada is likely preferable to retiring in the U.S. because Canada has a slightly lower cost of living and publicly funded universal healthcare that’s available to citizens their entire lives.
+A: Yes, retiring in Canada has many benefits and is likely preferable to retiring in the U.S. because Canada has a slightly lower cost of living and publicly funded universal healthcare that’s available to citizens their entire lives.
 Additionally, Canadian retirement accounts have more generous contribution limits and fewer distribution limits than American ones.

 How much does a routine physical cost you in Canada?
 Oh, about zero dollars out of pocket.